aws/containers-roadmap/preview-programs/eks-arm-preview/README.md

 ```

 ### **Step 7.** Launch and Configure Amazon EKS ARM Worker Nodes
-0. (OPTIONAL) If you plan to use **M6g instances**, ensure you have access to the M6g preview.
-Visit https://pages.awscloud.com/m6gpreview.html to request access.
 1. Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
 Ensure that you are in the AWS
 region that you created your EKS cluster in.
 2. Choose **Create stack**.